paniash/website/contact.md

 -----END PGP PUBLIC KEY BLOCK-----
 ```

-### Note:
-This key expires on 13th March, 2022.
+> This key expires on 13th March, 2022.
 (Last expired on 16th January 2021 and later renewed).

+> I highly recommend learning and using encryption in your email communications.
+You don't have to be a tech guru to implement it.
+Make it a default method with your frequent contacts.
+Read this excellent guide on [email self-defence](https://emailselfdefense.fsf.org/en/) by the Free Software Foundation.

 ## Subscription
 If you wish to subscribe to my blog, do so through RSS feeds.
 I have taken a minimalist approach to using this website and as such don't use any form of comments framework.
+No ads, no tracking.
 Read [here](/blog/webpage) to know why.